nodejs/node/doc/api/errors.md

 > Stability: 1 - Experimental

-Attempting to load a module with an unknown or unsupported file extension.
+An attempt was made to load a module with an unknown or unsupported file extension.

 <a id="ERR_UNKNOWN_MODULE_FORMAT"></a>
 ### ERR_UNKNOWN_MODULE_FORMAT

 > Stability: 1 - Experimental

-Attempting to load a module with an unknown or unsupported format.
+An attempt was made to load a module with an unknown or unsupported format.

 <a id="ERR_UNKNOWN_SIGNAL"></a>
 ### ERR_UNKNOWN_SIGNAL